Route: X58, Rochdale to Halifax

 “Oh my god,” the son gasps, grabbing the front of his hair, “you mean ‘pescatarian’.”

-As it’s thrashing it down, we find a bench inside another shopping centre called the Exchange.
-There, we are serenaded by the collected works of Mark Knopfler as we demolish our dinner, which receives full marks from the both of us.
+As it’s thrashing it down, we find a bench inside another shopping centre called the Exchange, where we are serenaded by the collected works of Mark Knopfler as we demolish our dinner.

-It’s about time we headed back to the bus station.
-I head for a quick pitstop, but am stopped in my tracks by a soft “Yeeeeeaaauuuurgh” coming from one of the cubicles.
+Bellies fully burdened, we head back to the bus station where I go for a quick pit stop and am startled by a soft “Yeeeeeaaauuuurgh” coming from one of the cubicles.
 It’s followed by a hissing sound and the occupant taking a deep breath: someone huffing gas, then.
 What a desperate situation to get into.
 It’s not anyone’s childhood dream to go tooting in a public convenience.

 The X58 pulls into its stand.
 A Yorkshire Tiger bus, its seats have a literal take on the company’s name, with orange and black covers burrowing into your retinas in a gaudy re-imagining of Hull City’s notorious 1993/94 home shirt.